MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 1. The *T factory fraction* describes the percentage of the number of qubits that are used to execute T factories, the rest is used to execute the logical operations of the algorithm.
 1. The last two columns show the total number of *physical qubits* and the *runtime* to execute the quantum algorithm given the assumed qubit parameters.

-For more information, see [Result data of the Resource Estimator](xref:microsoft.quantum.overview.resources-estimator-output.data).
-If you're interested in the workflow of the Resource Estimator, see [How the Resource Estimator works](xref:microsoft.quantum.learn-how-resource-estimator-works).

 ### Access the results table